 WHERE: Hunza, Pakistan

-Is this the world’s most dangerous bridge?
+Is this the scariest bridge in the world?
 Located in north Pakistan’s remote and mountainous Hunza region, the Hussaini Hanging Bridge looks the sort of crossing Indiana Jones would think twice about traversing.
 With travel in this gorgeous but stark landscape understandably difficult, these types of bridges are the only way of getting around for those who don’t have the money to fly.
-Swaying gently over the Hunza River, the Hussaini Hanging Bridge’s rickety combination of narrow ropes and wooden planks has enticed many thrill-seekers, photographers, and tourists from Pakistan and beyond.
+Swaying gently over the Hunza River for 635 feet, the 100-foot-high Hussaini Hanging Bridge’s rickety combination of narrow ropes and wooden planks has enticed many thrill-seekers, photographers, and tourists from Pakistan and beyond.

 Coiling Dragon Path

 At a preposterous 4,600 feet high, taking a walk along the Coiling Dragon Path is not for the faint-hearted and is certainly one of the most dangerous bridges in the world.
 Situated near the summit of China’s Tianmen Mountain in Zhangjiajie National Forest Park, this terrifying skyway is 328 feet long and only 5 feet wide.
 As if that wasn’t bad enough, the walkway itself is made of glass so there’s no escape from thoughts of impending doom.
 Admittedly, the views across the gorges and canopies of Hunan Province are stunning so there are some rewards, but this particular path won’t be for everyone.
 If you’re looking for a scary bridge in China, you couldn’t do much more frightening than this.

 WHERE: Gadmen, Switzerland